Paired Size 4 hooks- 3.5" total length

 By eliminating dangling tail and leg fibers, I have removed the possibility of a fish "tail grabbing" the fly, which often results in a poor connection anyway.
 They have to hit the body, and when they do they cannot avoid the hooks.

-The steep angle with which the glow tab is mounted and foam position make it so the glow tab will never dip back into the water, so you can always see the location of the fly and detect silent strikes even on a very long pause.
+The steep forward angle with which the glow tab is mounted and foam position make it so the glow tab will never dip back into the water, so you can always see the location of the fly and detect silent strikes even on a very long pause.